close

 About BPIC:

-Our Building Practice in Community Program is a professional development initiative rooted in our tradition of long-term, relationship-based support—creating a sense of belonging for both clients and providers.
+Building Practice in Community (BPIC) is A Home Within’s signature professional development initiative, rooted in our tradition of long-term, relationship-based care.
+BPIC fosters a sense of belonging for both clients and clinicians while strengthening the clinical interventions provided to current and former foster youth—especially those from communities that have been historically marginalized and overrepresented in foster care.

 Check out our BPIC Advisory Committee Flyer!